ellraiser/love-zip/README.md

 ## Notes
 The module uses `os.execute()` to mark binary files as executable when decompressing if needed, as well as to resolve and create symlinks, if any.

-On Windows, `mklink` is used when decompressing symlinks to recreate the link, this means you will need to run the program as an administrator or you'll see the following error:
+On Windows, `mklink` is used when decompressing UNIX symlinks to recreate the link, this means you will need to run the program as an administrator or you'll see the following error:
 > You do not have sufficient privilege to perform this operation.

 ---